Contractor: Mathematica Policy Research, Inc.; Vanderbilt University

 The evaluation effort includes two separate teams: the implementation team to support fidelity of implementation to each grantee's proposed PBCS consistent with the evaluation study, and the evaluation team to rigorously study the PBCS policy.
-Study schools will be randomly assigned within a grant to either implement all components of the performance based compensation system (PBCS) or the PBCS with a 1% across-the board bonus in place of the differentiated effectiveness incentive component of the PBCS.
-Data collection will include a district survey of all round 3 TIF grantees and the following data collection for schools participating in the impact study: teacher and principal surveys, teacher and principal school assignment records, student Record Information (such as student demographics and student test scores), and grantee interviews.
+Study schools were randomly assigned within a grant to either implement all components of the performance based compensation system (PBCS) or the PBCS with a 1% across-the board bonus instead of the differentiated effectiveness incentive component of the PBCS.
+Data collection includes a district survey of all 2010 TIF grantees and the following data collection for schools participating in the random assignment study: teacher and principal surveys, teacher and principal school assignment records, student Record Information (such as student demographics and student test scores), and grantee interviews.
 Annual data collection will be used to document implementation information as well as to conduct impact analyses.

 Cost/Duration: $13,700,000 over 6 1/2 years (December 2009–May 2017)

 Current Status: Data analyses are underway for the third year of program implementation for a report to be released in fall 2016.
 The first report was released on September 16, 2014. (http://ies.ed.gov/pubsearch/pubsinfo.asp?pubid=NCEE20144019).
 The second report was released on September 24, 2015. (http://ies.ed.gov/pubsearch/pubsinfo.asp?pubid=NCEE20154020).
 Additional reports will be announced on http://ies.ed.gov/ncee.